AutoResearch/autora-core/docs/cli/index.md

 # Command Line Interface

-Often, different parts of AutoRA experiments require very different computational resources.
+Different parts of AutoRA experiments can require very different computational resources.
 For instance:

 - The theorist and experimentalist might require training or use of neural networks, and benefit from high performance computing (HPC) resources for short bursts – minutes or hours.
 - The experiment runner might post an experiment using a service like "Prolific" and poll every few minutes for